-- 7. National Medical Associations are urged to assist each other in coping with new and developing problems, including potential inappropriate threats to professionally-led regulation.
-The ongoing exchange of information and experiences between National Medical Associations is essential for the benefit of patients. - 8.
-An effective and responsible system of professionally-led regulation by the medical profession in each country must not be self serving or internally protective of the profession, and the process must be fair, reasonable and sufficiently transparent to ensure this.
-National Medical Associations should assist their members in understanding that self-regulation cannot only be perceived as being protective of physicians, but must maintain the safety, support and confidence of the general public as well as the honour of the profession itself.
+- 10. National Medical Associations are urged to assist each other in coping with new and developing challenges including potential threats to professionally-led regulation.
+The ongoing exchange of information and experiences between National Medical Associations is essential for the benefit of patients. - 11.
+Whatever judicial or regulatory process a country has established, any judgment on a physician's professional conduct or performance must incorporate evaluation by the physician's professional peers who, by their training, knowledge and experience, understand the complexity of the medical issues involved. - 12.
+An effective and responsible system of professionally-led regulation must not be self-serving or internally protective of the profession.
+National Medical Associations should assist their members in understanding that professionally-led regulation, in countries where that system exists, must maintain the safety, support and confidence of the general public, including their health-related rights, as well as the honour of the profession itself.